domesticatedviking/TextyMcSpeechy/README.md

 # TextyMcSpeechy
-Convenience scripts to help you make text-to-speech models in any voice (Currently under construction)
+Convenience scripts and directory structure for making text-to-speech models in any voice for rhasspy/piper (Currently under construction)

 a NVIDIA GPU is strongly recommended for training